 We recognise that a dummy can be a source of comfort for a child who is settling and/or upset, and that it may often form part of a child’s sleep routine.
 However, we do not allow dummies into Nursery as we believe that overuse of dummies may affect a child’s language development as it may restrict the mouth movements needed for speech.
 We highly recommend that you start to wean your child off their dummies during the day so it is not a big shock when they start with us.

 Learning through play is an ideal way of starting your child’s education without them knowing!
-Counting games can be fun and can be done anywhere ie counting steps, times they are being pushed on a swing, how many of their favourite sweets there are; to name but a few.
+Counting games can be fun and can be done anywhere, such as counting steps, times they are being pushed on a swing, how many of their favourite sweets there are; to name but a few.

 Encouraging your child to develop their fine motor skills will help them in their writing.
 This can be done by picking up small objects or playing with small toys.
-Also allow your child to draw and scribble and ‘pretend’ they are writing to encourage letter formation.
-It is important that from an early age they hold the pencil correctly.
-Please click here for more tips.
+Allow your child to draw and scribble and ‘pretend’ they are writing to encourage letter formation.
+It is important that, from an early age, they learn hold the pencil correctly.

 Reading